AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 3.2 Aviatrix Appliance CloudN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-"Aviatrix Hardware Appliance CloudN" allows you to build a BGP and IPSEC tunnel directly to on-prem Aviatrix hardware appliance.
+"Aviatrix Hardware Appliance CloudN" allows you to build a BGP and IPSEC tunnel directly to an on-prem Aviatrix hardware appliance.
 It achieves 10Gbps IPSEC performance and bypasses the AWS VGW or Azure VPN gateway for exchanging routes with on-prem, thus overcoming both the performance limit and route limit by these native services.
 Follow the instruction in this link to complete Step 3.